TheCodeByDeepak/SisterBirthdaySpecial/README.md

-# 🎉 Birthday Surprise for Karishma 🎁
+# 🎉 Birthday Surprise for Karishma Didi 🎁

 A fun, personalized birthday web app built with React to surprise my sister **Karishma** on her special day!